 Because there is a delay between when we close an investment and when the investment can be evaluated by SPSE, new loans are not valued immediately by SPSE; rather, management makes its own determination about the value of these investments in accordance with our valuation policy.
-Because SPSE does not provide values for equity securities, our Adviser determines the fair value of these investments using valuation policies approved by our Board of Directors.
+Because SPSE does not provide values for equity securities, our Adviser determines the recommended fair value of these investments using valuation policies approved by our Board of Directors.

 Credit Information: Our Adviser monitors a wide variety of key credit statistics that provide information regarding our portfolio companies to help us assess credit quality and portfolio performance.
-If we held a controlled or affiliate investment, we and our Adviser would participate in periodic board meetings of such portfolio companies and also require them to provide annual audited and monthly unaudited financial statements.
-Using these statements and board discussions, our Adviser would calculate and evaluate the credit statistics.
+We and our Adviser participate in periodic board meetings of our portfolio companies in which we hold control investments and generally require them to provide annual audited and interim unaudited financial statements.
+Using these statements and board discussions, our Adviser calculates and evaluates the credit statistics.